aviDms/eazy_etl/examples/load_table_from_google_doc/readme.md

 The first line in the spreadsheet is handled as the header.
-The rest of the lines are fetched as a list of key, value pairs: [{filed_name: cell_value}, ...].
-This way it will be easier to automatically construct an INSERT statement for loading each row to postgres.
+The rest of the lines are fetched as a list of key, value pairs:

     [{'Ddate': '11/8/2010', 'Activ net': '1,499,538.47'}, {...}, ...]